awsdocs/amazon-efs-user-guide/doc_source/API_UpdateFileSystem.md

 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.

  ** [LifeCycleState](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-LifeCycleState"></a>
-Lifecycle phase of the file system\.
+The lifecycle phase of the file system\.
 Type: String
 Valid Values:` creating | available | updating | deleting | deleted`

  ** [Name](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-Name"></a>
 You can add tags to a file system, including a `Name` tag\.
-For more information, see [CreateTags](API_CreateTags.md)\.
+For more information, see [CreateFileSystem](API_CreateFileSystem.md)\.
 If the file system has a `Name` tag, Amazon EFS returns the value in this field\.
 Type: String
 Length Constraints: Maximum length of 256\.

  ** [NumberOfMountTargets](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-NumberOfMountTargets"></a>
-Current number of mount targets that the file system has\.
+The current number of mount targets that the file system has\.
 For more information, see [CreateMountTarget](API_CreateMountTarget.md)\.
 Type: Integer
 Valid Range: Minimum value of 0\.

  ** [OwnerId](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-OwnerId"></a>
-AWS account that created the file system\.
+The AWS account that created the file system\.
 If the file system was created by an IAM user, the parent account to which the user belongs is the owner\.
 Type: String

  ** [PerformanceMode](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-PerformanceMode"></a>
-The `PerformanceMode` of the file system\.
+The performance mode of the file system\.
 Type: String
 Valid Values:` generalPurpose | maxIO`